If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

 One of the best places to visit in Fayetteville, the African-American Trail is a pathway of sites that give a historic look into the life of African Americans who live in Fayetteville and Cumberland County.

 The African American history trail in Cumberland County winds throughout the area.
-Some of the sites are open to the public, some are by appointment only, and some are only exterior views.
-Whichever you happen to visit, you’ll find some of the best cultural heritage trails in the state.
+Some sites are open to the public, some are by appointment only, and some are only exterior views.
+Whichever you visit, you’ll find some of the best cultural heritage trails in the state.

 See Related: Most Beautiful Valleys in the US